Dygwah98/ParallelWatorCA/README.md

 OpenMP, MPI, make for the -no-gui versions; same + Allegro5 for the gui version

 ## Build & Run
-Just move to your folder of interest and run the run.sh script file inside as below:
+Just move to your folder of interest and run the run.sh script file inside as below: <br>
 <b> sh run.sh [MPI_processes] [openMP_threads] [problem_dimension] [iterations_number]
 The following version are aviable:
 <br>